-(Right: An aerial view of Ypres, taken towards the end of 1916: it is described as the 'Ville morte'. - from Illustration)
+(Preceding page: An aerial view of Ypres, taken towards the end of 1916: it is described as the 'Ville morte'. - from Illustration)

-Then on October 8, after having served in Belgium for some ten weeks, the Newfoundland Battalion would be ordered to return south and was transported back into France, and back into the area of - and the battle of - the Somme.
+Then on October 8, after having served in Belgium for some ten weeks, the Newfoundland Battalion having been ordered to return south, had been transported back into France and back into the area of - and the battle of - the Somme.

-Four days after that above-cited return to France, on October 12, 1916, the 1st Battalion of the Newfoundland Regiment had again been ordered to the offensive; it was at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.
+Four days after that return to France, on October 12, 1916, the 1st Battalion of the Newfoundland Regiment had again been ordered to the offensive; it was to be at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the southeast of Beaumont-Hamel.

-The encounter was to prove to be another ill-conceived and costly affair - two hundred and thirty-nine casualties all told - for little gain.
+The encounter would prove to be another ill-conceived and costly affair - two hundred and thirty-nine casualties all told - for little gain.

-(Right above: This is the ground over which the 1st Battalion advanced and then mostly conceded at Gueudecourt on October 12.
+(Right: This is the ground over which the 1st Battalion advanced and then mostly conceded at Gueudecourt on October 12.
 Some few managed to reach the area where today stand the copse of trees and the Gueudecourt Caribou, on the far right horizon. - photograph from 2007)

-(Right: The Caribou at Gueudecourt stands at the furthest point of the Newfoundland Battalion's advance of October 12, 1916. - photograph from 2012)
+(Right below: The Caribou at Gueudecourt stands at the furthest point of the Newfoundland Battalion's advance of October 12, 1916. - photograph from 2012)

-The Newfoundland Battalion was not to be directly involved in any further concerted infantry action in the immediate area of Gueudecourt although, on October 18, it furnished two-hundred fifty men to act as stretcher-bearers in an attack undertaken by troops of two British regiments, the Hampshires and the Worcestershires, of the 88th Brigade.
+The Newfoundland Battalion was not to be directly involved in any further concerted infantry action in the immediate area of Gueudecourt although, on October 18, it had supplied two-hundred fifty men to act as stretcher-bearers in an attack undertaken by troops of two British regiments, the Hampshires and the Worcestershires, of the 88th Brigade.

-(Right: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
+(Right below: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
 This photograph was likely taken during First Somme. - from Illustration)

-On October 30, the Newfoundland unit eventually retired to rear positions from the Gueudecourt area.
-It had been serving continuously in front-line and support positions for three weeks less a day.
+On October 30, the Newfoundland unit had eventually been retired to rear positions from the Gueudecourt area.
+It had been serving in front-line and support positions for three weeks less a day.

 The Newfoundlanders were now to spend two weeks withdrawn to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
-It was not to be until November 15 that the 1st Battalion began to wend its way back up to the front lines.
-By November 19, the Newfoundland Battalion had returned into the trenches and the War Diarist was able to report: C Company relieved D in firing line.
-D moved to support.
-Heavily shelled.
-Things were normal at the Front.
+It was not to be until November 15 that the 1st Battalion had begun to wend its way back up to the front lines.

-There it continued its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter, a period broken only by another several weeks spent in Corps Reserve during the Christmas period, encamped well behind the lines and in close proximity to the city of Amiens.
+There it had continued its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter, a period broken only by another several weeks spent in Corps Reserve during the Christmas period, encamped well behind the lines and in close proximity to the city of Amiens.